juweipku/juweipku.github.io/_pages/about.md

 <span style="color:red">What’s New</span>
 =====
+# Receive the SIGIR Student Travel Grant for WSDM.
+Thank you SIGIR!
 * Oct.
 2021: One paper has been accepted by WSDM'2022!!
 * Oct.
 2021: One paper has been accepted by ICONIP'2021!!
 * Sept.
 2021: One paper has been accepted by ICTAI'2021!!